ffaristocrat/mechbay/README.md

 Images and animation data for battle cutins.
 Only used for characters.
 Not sure what f#### represents.
 They're generally static images with smaller images of the lips to use for speaking animation.
-The rest is placement, effects, etc.
+The rest is placement, effects, etc. Not all the files are present for every character.

+* data/battle/table/cutin.tbl

+Matches characters to cutin files.

+##### Images

 * data/images/chara_org/m/{unitid}_m.txd/{unitid}_m.dds